This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 - Continue cooking the cinnamon rolls, greasing the waffle iron each time.

-- Melt the vanilla candy coating (or almond bark) and dip the cinnamon roll waffle pops.
+- Melt the vanilla candy coating (or almond bark) and dip the cinnamon roll waffle pops and top with sprinkles.

 - Place them on a silicon mat or a piece of parchment paper to set.